EB Games Australia: History

-In 2008, GameStop announced it had acquired The Gamesman (not to be confused with the Australian retailer The Gamesmen) which was at the time New Zealand's largest independent gaming specialist.
+In 2008, GameStop announced it had acquired The Gamesman (not to be confused with the Australian retailer The Gamesmen) which was at the time New Zealand's largest independent gaming specialist with eight stores.
 The acquisition added eight stores and expanded EB Games' presence in New Zealand to a total of 38 stores, bringing the total store count to 308 in Australia and New Zealand.

-2010s

-EB Games Expo

-In May 2011, EB Games announced the launch of the EB Games Expo a video game trade fair / convention to be held annually in Australia.
-More commonly known as EB Expo or EBX the inaugural convention was held at the Gold Coast Convention and Exhibition Centre from 15 to 16 October of the same year.
+In May 2011, EB Games announced the launch of the EB Games Expo, a video game trade fair / convention held annually in Australia.
+More commonly known as EB Expo or EBX, the inaugural convention was held at the Gold Coast Convention and Exhibition Centre from 15 to 16 October of the same year.
 The Expo is used by video game developers to show off their upcoming games and game-related hardware.
-Unlike E3, EB Expo allows members of the general public to attend.
+Unlike E3 at the time, EB Expo allowed members of the general public to attend.

-EB Expo was moved to the Sydney Showgrounds for the 2012 through 2016 annual conventions before returning to the Gold Coast Convention and Exhibition Centre for the 2017 convention.
-For the 2018 and 2019 conventions EB Games announced EB Expo would move to the Melbourne Convention and Exhibition Centre and would be held in conjunction with PAX Australia.

-EB World

 In October 2011, EB Games launched their EB World loyalty program.
-At launch the program offered four reward levels with customers able to progress though the reward levels by earning points called "carrots" being when shopping at EB Games stores.
-EB Games stated the program allowed receipt free shopping, longer preorder holds and other additional benefits through continued purchases.
-With the launch of Zing Pop Culture Australia in 2014 customers were also able to earn points when shopping at Zing stores.
-The program passed 5 million members and a fifth reward level was announced, in 2017, with the level five reward tier being by invitation only to the top 9999 point earners each year.
-In December 2019 the EB World membership exceeded 6 million members.
+At launch the program offered four reward levels with customers able to progress though the reward levels by earning points called "carrots" being when shopping at EB Games stores (and later included Zing Pop Culture stores).

-Since the launch of EB World, EB Games has released a number of limited edition EB World membership cards as gifts or to commemorate certain events.
-EB World cards have been released for: the inaugural year of EB World, EB Expo 2012 and 2013, EB Games Sydney CBD store opening, PlayStation 4 & Xbox One console launches, Star Wars Day, Red Dead Redemption 2, World of Warcraft and to commemorate Christmas.

-ZiNG Pop Culture

-In July 2014, EB Games Australia opened ZiNG Pop Culturea pop culture retailer.
-The first ZiNG Pop Culture store was located at the Indooroopilly Shopping Centre in Indooroopilly, Queensland.

-Workplace harassment allegations

 In May 2015, four former EB Games employees accused an EB Games district manager of workplace bullying, sexual harassment, discrimination, racial hatred, intimidation, and unpaid worked hours.
 The incidents were alleged to have occurred in the Figtree and Dapto stores.
-The former employees filed complaints with WorkCover Authority of New South Wales and the Australian Human Rights Commission.
+The former employees filed complaints with WorkCover Authority of New South Wales and the Australian Human Rights Commission.In January 2020, EB Games reported it would close 19 unprofitable stores by the end of the month.

+In February 2021, The Sydney Morning Herald published an article about EB Games, notifying its divergence into selling pop culture merchandise and selling pre-owned games had been critical to its success.
+In the same month, the EB Games reported commercial success, and that it would seek to open new stores.

+Zing Pop Culture

+In July 2014, EB Games Australia opened Zing Pop Culture (stylised as ZiNG Pop Culture) an Australian pop culture merchandise retailer.
+The first ZiNG Pop Culture store was located at the Indooroopilly Shopping Centre in Indooroopilly, Queensland.